NextSDS Logo

 What is the physical form of ARCAL 5, ARCAL 12, ARCAL 21, ARCAL Force, ARCAL Speed, ARCAL Chrome?

-ARCAL 5, ARCAL 12, ARCAL 21, ARCAL Force, ARCAL Speed, ARCAL Chrome is a gas. with colourless. color.
-It has characteristic. odor.
+ARCAL 5, ARCAL 12, ARCAL 21, ARCAL Force, ARCAL Speed, ARCAL Chrome is a gas appearing as colourless with colourless color.
+It has characteristic odor.

 What is ARCAL 5, ARCAL 12, ARCAL 21, ARCAL Force, ARCAL Speed, ARCAL Chrome used for?